-IARC Monographs on the Evaluation of Carcinogenic Risks to Humans:

-No carcinogenic components identified

-US.
-National Toxicology Program (NTP) Report on Carcinogens:

-No carcinogenic components identified

-US.
-OSHA Specifically Regulated Substances (29 CFR 1910.1001-1050):

-No carcinogenic components identified

-Germ Cell Mutagenicity

-In vitro

-In vivo

-Reproductive toxicity

-Specific Target Organ Toxicity - Single Exposure

-Specific Target Organ Toxicity - Repeated Exposure

-Aspiration Hazard

-Other effects: Organic polymers may be used in the manufacture of various welding consumables.
+IARC Monographs on the Evaluation of Carcinogenic Risks to Humans: No carcinogenic components identified US.
+National Toxicology Program (NTP) Report on Carcinogens: No carcinogenic components identified US.
+OSHA Specifically Real No carcinogenic component gulated Substances (29 CFR 1910.1001-1050), as amended: is identified Germ Cell Mutagenicity In vitro Product: Not classified In vivo Product: Not classified Reproductive toxicity Product: Not classified Specific Target Organ Toxicity - Single Exposure Product: Not classified Specific Target Organ Toxicity - Repeated Exposure Product: Not classified Aspiration Hazard Product: Other effects: Not classified Organic polymers may be used in the manufacture of various welding consumables.
 Overexposure to their decomposition byproducts may result in a condition known as polymer fume fever.
 Polymer fume fever usually occurs within 4 to 8 hours of exposure with the presentation of flu like symptoms, including mild pulmonary irritation with or without an increase in body temperature.
 Signs of exposure can include an increase in white blood cell count.
 Resolution of symptoms typically occurs quickly, usually not lasting longer than 48 hours.

-Symptoms related to the physical, chemical and toxicological characteristics under the condition of use nervous system, resulting in poor coordination, difficulty speaking, and arm or leg tremor.
+Symptoms related to the physical, chemical and toxicological characteristics under the condition of use Inhalation: Specified substance(s): Manganese Overexposure to manganese fumes may affect the brain and central nervous system, resulting in poor coordination, difficulty speaking, and arm or leg tremor.
 This condition can be irreversible.